 (1) Enter e-permits, and then click the Development Svcs tab.

 (3) On the results page, click the record number that corresponds to the permit you seek.
+Plan review status is located on the building log.
+Issued permit status and inspection results are located on the permit record (e.g., COMMCON, ELEC, PLUMB, ROOFSIDE).

-(4) The permit detail page (shown below) will tell you if the permit is in progress, issued, finaled, etc. Permit review details are located under "processing status" and inspection results are located under "inspections."
+(4) The permit detail page (shown below) will tell you if the permit is in progress, issued, finaled, etc. Plan review details are located under "processing status" and inspection results are located under "inspections."

 Have your meter release request automatically sent to Xcel following your inspection -- just make sure to specifically schedule a "meter release inspection" online.